ghattab/ghattab.github.io/_posts/2018-06-16-context-free.md

 	TRIANGLE {}
 	draw {x 1 s 0.7}
 }</code></pre>
-The extra line calls the draw instruction which draws an increasingly small triangle every 1 unit from the previous triangle on the x axis (size is multiplied by 0.7).
+Here the program draws an increasingly small triangle (size is multiplied by 0.7) every unit on the x axis.
     </div>
 </div>